jcrd/awesome-dovetail/README.md

 # awesome-dovetail

 awesome-dovetail is a layout for [Awesome](https://github.com/awesomeWM/awesome) featuring two visible tiled clients.
+It is similar to the [*deck*](https://dwm.suckless.org/patches/deck/) layout in other dynamic window managers.

 ## Installation